“There is no work of art without a subject,” said Ortega — and with him here I do not demur.

 A white house in a green field.

 Ask yourself: what drives the child to make those drawings?
 What drives the child to tell those stories?
 What is that child thinking about that makes her want to set it down in concrete form?
 What dictates and determines her subject matter?
 Why did she choose this subject and not that?

 What, in short, is the child doing?
 And what is that process doing for her?

 Why did prehistoric humans paint animals and hunting scenes upon cave walls?
 What drove that urge?
 Why did they tell stories?
 Why did they chisel figures from stone and mold figures from clay?
 Why did these women and men choose the subjects they chose?
-And what did those stories and paintings fulfill within them?
+And what did those stories and paintings and sculptures fulfill within them?

 Why have humans always invented stories?

 Why have humans always enjoyed listening to those stories, or seeing them played out?

 Why the human invention of musical instruments?